Frequently Asked Questions (FAQ's)

 A: BART, as Lead Agency, issued a Notice of Preparation on August 30, 2012 to advise other agencies and the public that it would be preparing a Draft Environmental Impact Report (Draft EIR) for the proposed BART to Livermore Extension Project.
 A scoping meeting on Wednesday, September 19, 2012 at the Robert Livermore Community Center in Livermore allowed the public to provide verbal and written comments on the scope of the

-BART currently is preparing the Draft EIR that will evaluate environmental impacts of the proposed project and alternatives to the Project.
-The Draft EIR is scheduled for completion in Spring 2017.
-When completed, the Draft EIR will be released for public review.
-During the public review period, agencies, organizations, and interested individuals will have an opportunity to review and comment on the Draft EIR.
-BART will record all the public comments and respond to all substantial comments as part of the preparation of the Final EIR.
+On July 31, 2017, BART released the Draft EIR that evaluates the environmental impacts of the Proposed Project and alternatives for public review.
+During the public review period, agencies, organizations, and interested members of the public can review and comment on the Draft EIR.
+BART will record all the public comments and respond to all substantive comments as part of the preparation of the Final EIR.
 The Final EIR will be presented to the BART Board of Directors for certification.
 Once the BART Board of Directors certifies the Final EIR, the Board will have the opportunity to formally adopt a project for further design and construction.

-A: The EIR will evaluate a range of issues related to the physical and natural environment, including the following topics: transportation, air quality, land use, housing and physical displacement, public services, energy, greenhouse gases and climate change, noise and vibration, geology and seismicity, hazardous materials, water resources, biological resources, visual resources, cultural resources, public utilities, and growth-inducing impacts.
+A: The EIR evaluates a range of issues related to the physical and natural environment, including the following topics: transportation, air quality, land use and agricultural land, housing and population, community services, energy, greenhouse gases and climate change, noise and vibration, geology and seismicity, hazardous materials, water resources, biological resources, visual resources, cultural resources, public utilities, and growth-inducing impacts.

 8. Q: How is the earlier Program-level EIR different from the current Project-level EIR?

 A: In the initial stages of the proposed project, a Program EIR was completed for the BART to Livermore Extension and certified by the BART Board on July 1, 2010.
 The purpose of the Program EIR was to evaluate a number of potential BART rail alignments between the Dublin/Pleasanton Station and several potential new station locations in Livermore.
 However, the Program EIR did not evaluate any one alignment in sufficient detail to allow that alignment to be constructed.
-The Project EIR that BART is currently preparing will provide a detailed analysis of the proposed BART alignment in the median of I-580 between the Dublin/Pleasanton Station and Isabel interchange, as well as the other alternatives.
+The Project EIR provides a detailed analysis of the proposed BART alignment in the median of I-580 between the Dublin/Pleasanton Station and Isabel interchange, as well as the other alternatives.
 The information from the Project EIR will help the BART Board of Directors determine whether to construct a project.

 9. Q: What transit technologies are considered as alternatives to the proposed project?

-A: The EIR will evaluate three transit alternatives to the proposed project, utilizing different technologies for the extension.
+A: The EIR evaluates three transit alternatives to the proposed project, utilizing different technologies for the extension.
 These alternatives are a Diesel Multiple Unit (DMU) or Electrical Multiple Unit (EMU), an Express Bus/Bus Rapid Transit (BRT), and an Enhanced Bus.
-In addition, the EIR will evaluate a No-Build alternative.
+In addition, the EIR evaluates a No Project alternative.
 The various alternatives are summarized below:

 DMU or EMU Alternative – Diesel Multiple Units (DMUs) are self-propelled, diesel-powered vehicles that travel on standard gauge railroad tracks.
 Cars can be linked together in two or three-car lengths depending on passenger demand.
 BART is currently constructing a DMU extension running from the Pittsburg/Bay Point BART Station to a new station in Antioch.
 As an option to the DMU, BART also will evaluate an Electric Multiple Unit (EMU), a vehicle similar to a DMU that uses an electric motor and receives power through a system of overhead electric cables.
 All other aspects of the EMU would be the same as a DMU.

 Express Bus/BRT Alternative – This alternative would implement Express Bus/BRT service to the Dublin/Pleasanton Station.
-Bus transfer platforms would be added on the outside of the existing BART Dublin/Pleasanton Station to allow Express/BRT buses to access the station directly from the high occupancy vehicle (car pool) or high occupancy toll lanes on I-580.
+Bus transfer platforms would be added on the outside of the existing BART Dublin/Pleasanton Station to allow buses to access the station directly from the express lanes on I-580.

 Enhanced Bus Alternative – The Enhanced Bus Alternative would include modest improvements, such as signal priority, real time signage, and improvements to existing bus services currently serving the Dublin/Pleasanton BART station.

-No Build Alternative – The No Build Alternative assumes that the proposed project will not be constructed.
+No Project Alternative – The No Project Alternative assumes that the Proposed Project will not be constructed.
 Conditions stay much as they are now with the limited low cost improvements currently planned.

 10. Q: Will BART consider rail service that extends beyond Isabel Avenue?